reactjs/react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 export const TasksDispatchContext = createContext(null);
 ```

 This file is about to get crowded!
 You'll move the reducer into that same file.
-Then you'll declare a new `TasksProvider` component in the same file.
-This component will tie all the pieces together:
+Then you'll declare a new `TasksProvider` Component in the same file.
+This Component will tie all the pieces together:

 1. It will manage the state with a reducer.
-2. It will provide both contexts to components below.
+2. It will provide both contexts to Components below.
 3. It will [take `children` as a prop](/learn/passing-props-to-a-component#passing-jsx-as-children) so you can pass JSX to it.

 ```js